 Most common is two fingers pointing outwards and slightly down from an outstretched left hand.

 Some will extend just a single finger whilst others will give you a variety of signs – from one finger to multiple fingers, to peace signs, a thumbs up or even devil horns!

 I once even fist-pumped a rider who was coming in the opposite direction simply because he was riding the exact same bike as me.

 So when it comes to the motorcycle wave, my advice would be that it doesn’t really matter what you do.

 If someone gestures to you and you want to gesture back, go ahead in any way you like.

 I don’t buy for one second that there are unacceptable variations.

-People in my riding group (as well as various ramblings on the internet) have mentioned how NOT to wave.
+People in my riding group (and various ramblings on the internet) have mentioned how NOT to wave.
 Like it really matters.

 People have made out that you can be too enthusiastic about the whole thing in a “too cool for school” sort of way.

-I’ve had people (usually older riders) who have waved to me so enthusiastically that I thought for a minute that I knew them!
+I’ve had people (usually older riders) who have waved at me so enthusiastically that I thought for a minute that I knew them.